 Some breeds, such as the Japanese Chin, can be quite open to litter box training.

-If you are like so many dog owners today, your first response might be, “Why NOT?”
+So like many dog owners today, your might be thinking “Why NOT use a litter box?”

 This can sound especially blissful when it is early morning and pouring down rain, and your dog just let you know he needs to go OUT NOW PLEASE!